Ethiopia PM says army quit Tigray as no longer 'centre' of conflict | Law-Order

 Ethiopia PM says army quit Tigray as no longer 'centre' of conflict

-The Ethiopian army pulled out of the Tigray regional capital of Mekelle because it was no longer a "centre of gravity for conflicts", Prime Minister Abiy Ahmed said, as a government official added that troops could return within weeks if needed.
-It was the first public statement by a federal government official since Mekelle was taken by Tigray People's Liberation Front (TPLF) forces this week in a major turn of events after eight months of conflict in which thousands have been killed.
+Ethiopian Prime Minister Abiy Ahmed acknowledged government troops had left Tigray's regional capital Mekelle after months of fighting, saying it was because the city was no longer the "centre of gravity for conflicts".
+Another government figure said the troops could return in weeks if needed - the first statements by federal officials since Tigray People's Liberation Front (TPLF) forces took the city this week in a major turn of events in the conflict.

 - Country: